 At Brooks Rehabilitation, we understand that having your child become injured or ill can have an enormous impact on your family.
 Our pediatric inpatient program serves families both locally and regionally in order to maximize your child’s potential and prepare your family to rejoin the community with confidence.

 The pediatric inpatient program is housed within our rehabilitation facility alongside our adult programs.
 We utilize cutting edge technology and treatment methods to provide the highest level of care possible.
-Our staff is trained to provide age appropriate care for children of all ages (0-18) whether they are toddlers, teenagers, or anything in between.
+Our staff is trained to provide age appropriate care for children ages 5 to 18, whether they are toddlers, teenagers, or anything in between.
 Our holistic team approach allows us to individualize our care specifically to the needs of your family.

 Conditions we treat